Religious sector resistance against the Marcos dictatorship: Roberto Salac

 Roberto Salac (March 29, 1951 - May 19, 1987) was originally assigned to head the parish of Monkayo, Compostela Valley under the Prelature of Tagum, he was strongly influenced by Liberation Theology and the teachings of the Second Vatican Council and eventually became the Davao del Norte Chair of the Ecumenical Movement for Justice and Peace (EMJP), working with colleagues such as Sr. Consuelo Chuidian.
 Put in danger by the EMJP's work of exposing human rights violations linked to militarization in Laac, Compostela Valley, however, he was forced to choose between exile or joining the underground resistance against the Marcos dictatorship.
 There he helped organize people's strikes (called "Welgang Bayan") to call for oil price rollbacks, to protest the murder of journalist Alex Orcullo, to call for the end of militarization and political killings, and for the end of the dictatorship in general.
 He bled to death after being shot in the knee by rightwing elements which remained in the mountains of Mindanao a month after the People Power revolution.

 Cardinal Jaime Sin

-Cardinal Jaime Sin (31 August 1928 – 21 June 2005) was elevated to the Catholic College of Cardinals in 1976, having been enthroned as the 30th Archbishop of Manila in 1974, succeeding Cardinal Rufino Santos.
+Cardinal Jaime Sin (31 August 1928 – 21 June 2005) was elevated to the College of Cardinals in 1976, having been enthroned as the 30th Archbishop of Manila in 1974, succeeding Cardinal Rufino Santos.
 He quickly became an influential voice in Philippine national life, frequently issuing statements regarding political developments, the economy, and moral concerns.
 It was his call on church-owned Radio Veritas for civilians to peacefully assemble at Camp Aguinaldo and Camp Crame along Epifanio De los Santos Avenue that first sparked the 1986 EDSA Revolution, which eventually led to the fall of the Marcos dictatorship.
 He died on 21 June 2005, aged 76.